“The Lord is close to the brokenhearted; he saves those whose spirits are crushed.” Psalm 34:18

 Sometimes being depressed can occur over a period of time and other times one dramatic event, such as loss of a loved one or prized possession, will cause deep depression.
 There are others who have been diagnosed as being depressed due to a chemical imbalance in the body.
 No matter how depression occurs, it’s not God’s will for your life.

-Can you relate to not wanting to get out of bed in the morning?
-Are you not motivated to want to do much of anything?
-Are you tired all of the time?
 I can relate to some of these feelings, because I have felt all of them at one point in my life.
 And I have family members who live with this disease as well.
 Life has a way of beating you down.
-And life has a way of taking and never giving.
+And this life has a way of taking and never giving.
 Therefore, life has a way of making you feel spiritless.

 Well, guess what?
-Satan designed it this way again.
+Satan is still alive and well, friend.
 Depression is just another spirit to take you away from God’s plan of being a light into this world.
 He knows that if you are too tired, beat down, defeated and spiritless, then there’s no way to accomplish God’s will.
 You just keep putting it off until the next day, by telling yourself that it can wait until tomorrow.
-Guess what again?
-That day never comes.
+Well, that day never comes.

 Consequences of depression

-Being in a constant state of sadness or gloom will pull a family apart.
+Being in a constant state of sadness or gloom will pull families and friendships apart.
 The other family members will not understand why that family member is sad all the time.
 They might not “get it.”
 They just want them to snap out of it!
 Sometimes when Satan gets a hold on your mental state, it’s hard to come out of it.
 You’re trapped again.

 Let’s be clear, if you suffer from a chemical imbalance, you must follow your doctor’s instructions in order to live a productive life.
 It’s not always easy and isn’t a quick fix, but one that can be managed with medication, prayer and God’s help!